vernonian/zen-css/README.md

 <p class="body-m">...</p>
 ```

+---

 ### `layouts.css`

-This file contains only classes which are used for controlling layouts.

 The two easiest and most responsive ways to create layouts with CSS is using flexboxes and grids.

-For both flex and grid styles, there are classes that act as generic classes that give the element the bare minumum to turn that element into either a flex or grid parent element.
+For both, there are classes that act as generic classes that give the element the bare minumum to turn that element into either a flex or grid parent element.
 Then, there are an expanded set of styles of modifying classes writen with the same type of flag modifiers.

 Alas, not every layout is possible within this file.
 More sophisitcated grids should be handled ad-hoc with id selectors.